ravishankarhassain/quarkus-camel-lambda/README.md

 # quarkus-camel-lambda Project

-This project uses the following fraemwork
+This project uses the following framework

  * **Quarkus** - *The Supersonic Subatomic Java Framework*
  * **Apache Camel** - *The Swiss Army Knife of Enterprise Application Integration for integrating heterogeneous systems*